datavis-tech/topologica/README.md

 ## Usage

 You can define _reactive functions_ that compute properties that depend on other properties as input.
-These properties exist on objects that are instances of `Topologica`, so in a sense they are namespaced rather than free-floating.
+These properties exist on instances of `Topologica`, so in a sense they are namespaced rather than free-floating.
 For example, consider the following example where `b` gets set to `a + 1` whenever `a` changes.

 ```javascript
 // First, define a function that accepts an options object as an argument.